pseddonxvi/Home-Assistant-Pico-Wake/README.md

 Plug your Pico W into the computer you want to wake

+### Network Setup

+Configure a static IP address for your Pico W. This will be what you enter into the /wakepc.py file

 ### Home Assistant setup

 Add the shell command from shellcommand.yaml to your HA configuration.yaml